TikTok's SoundOn Battles Audio Manipulation

-TikTok's music distribution service SoundOn is taking a stand against unauthorized audio uploads by partnering with ACRCloud to implement cutting-edge detection technology.
+TikTok's music distribution service SoundOn is taking a stand against unauthorized audio uploads by partnering with ACRCloud to implement detection technology.
 The new initiative, announced on April 2, aims to intercept manipulated tracks before they reach major streaming platforms, ensuring that only authorized and original content is distributed.

 For music listeners, this move is a step towards maintaining the integrity of the music they consume.
 With the rise of unauthorized and altered tracks flooding streaming services, SoundOn's partnership with ACRCloud promises a cleaner, more authentic listening experience.
 The technology, dubbed Derivative Works Detection, uses audio fingerprinting to identify tracks that have been tampered with, such as those altered in speed or pitch.